Ansorus/ScreenGui-for-Tkinter/README.md

 This library is for Roblox Studio Developers who want to make UI in TKinter the same way they make UI in Roblox Studio.

 # Guide:
-After downloading the repository files and mtTkinter, import them onto your python code to start using it
+After importing this package as well as mtTkinter, import them onto your python code to start using it

 ## Making a ScreenGui
 To make a ScreenGui, it simply the following code below:\